Take Time: Mindfulness In A Mug

 With any mindfulness practice, you need to be free from distraction.
 Set aside just 10 minutes in the morning before work, during your lunch break, or before bed.
 Once you have designated your tea time, allow it.
-Reduce the amount of other verbs.
+Reduce the amount of noise around you, and in your mind.
 Try to simply sip and breathe.

 For this moment, turn off your television or computer.
 Don’t flip through your phone.
 Multitasking is great when it saves time.
 But, it also creates a web of distractions that keep your brain moving.
 Allow yourself to take a break from the kid’s, the laundry, or the deadlines.
 You might discover that you will be able to step back in refreshed and recharged!

 A mug of tea is a great focal point for a meditative practice.
 It stimulates so many sensory organs.
 So, as you sip, try to focus on the taste, smell, and feeling.
 Allow yourself to pay attention to the subtleties of the flavor.